A TRULY UNIQUE SHIP: HEBRIDEAN PRINCESS

 I had wondered what the guests onboard might be like, but my assumptions were soon overturned.
 The night before my trip I was so excited I could barely sleep, but I worried that perhaps I had put Hebridean Princess on too high a pedestal.
 Would the guests be snooty, or perhaps dozing off in lounge chairs?

 I need not have feared.
 The guests were inclusive, lively, and in many cases fitter and more active than I am.
 There was a genuine sense of camaraderie that developed naturally thanks to the small guest numbers, the lack of cabin keys which created trust, and the shared interests of the guests – many of whom were whisky enthusiasts, fitting perfectly with the Spirit of Scotland cruise theme.
+Learn more about the accommodation and cabins on Hebridean Princess.

 Spirit of Scotland Cruise Highlights